Complete classification of the Dehn functions of Bestvina-Brady groups: Introduction

 \subsection{Main result}

-It is known that $\bbg\Gamma$ is hyperbolic if and only if $\Gamma$ is a tree; this characterises all the graphs $\Gamma$ such that $\bbg\Gamma$ has linear Dehn function.
+It is known that $\bbg\Gamma$ is hyperbolic if and only if $\Gamma$ is a tree, as can be seen directly by looking at the presentation given in \cite{DickLearyPres}.
+This characterises all the graphs $\Gamma$ such that $\bbg\Gamma$ has linear Dehn function.
 However, providing a general criterion that distinguishes Bestvina--Brady groups with quadratic, cubic, and quartic Dehn functions is a much more challenging task.

 Recall that a graph $\Gamma$ is called \emph{reducible} if it is a join $\Gamma_1 \ast \Gamma_2$, where $\Gamma_1$ and $\Gamma_2$ are nonempty subgraphs\footnote{All subgraphs we consider are assumed to be \emph{induced} subgraphs.}; otherwise, it is called \emph{irreducible}.
 Our main result gives a criterion on the defining graph $\Gamma$ that determines the precise Dehn function of $\bbg \Gamma$ in terms of the \emph{maximal reducible subgraphs} of $\Gamma$, that is, reducible subgraphs that are maximal with respect to inclusion among all reducible subgraphs of $\Gamma$.
 To state this full characterisation, we introduce the following definitions.